 Tyler Frisbee gets the value of practical.
 Ask him what he appreciated about his time as a Sage student in …

 A Master of Fine Arts degree or master’s degree in graphic design is the next step for many individuals with a BFA in graphic design who want to continue their studies.
 Our bachelor’s program in Graphic + Media Design is also excellent preparation for master’s programs in other fields that align with your goals.

 Submit Your Portfolio

 Applicants to Russell Sage College’s BFA programs should also submit a portfolio of their work.
 This might sound intimidating, but don’t worry.
 You have options!

 - If you have a portfolio that’s ready to submit, great!
-You can submit it online at sagearts.slideroom.com.
+Submit it online at sagearts.slideroom.com.

 If you don’t have a portfolio, or you don’t feel your portfolio is ready, that’s okay.
 You can join Russell Sage College’s Art + Design department as a pre-art major for your first year.
 You’ll take the same foundation courses the rest of the students take.
 Then, at the end of your first year:

 - Submit your portfolio with the foundation-year work you just made.